-As a student, John Pinkett (1914-1966) came to the administration’s attention when he registered for housing in Pioneer Hall and was the first African American student excluded from campus dormitories.
-After this event, Pinkett returned to the greater Washington D.C. area.
-He began an all-black flight school called the Cloud Club, because aspiring African American pilots were denied flight instruction elsewhere.
+As a student, John Pinkett (1914–1966) came to the administration’s attention in 1931 when he registered for housing in Pioneer Hall and was the first African American student excluded from campus dormitories.
+After this event, Pinkett returned to the greater Washington, D.C. area.
+He began an all-Black flight school called the Cloud Club because aspiring African American pilots were denied flight instruction elsewhere.
 When the war began, he served as a flight instructor in Alabama, making him a Tuskegee airman.
-Pinkett went on to achieve the rank of Captain in the air force.
+Pinkett went on to achieve the rank of Captain in the Air Force.
 He found a second career helping to run the family-owned John R. Pinkett, Inc. real estate business.
 Pinkett worked to integrate upper-income homes in Washington, D.C. neighborhoods.
-Doing so, he was known to “bear the brunt of any neighborhood reaction,” and had a cross burned on his lawn or had windows broken with bricks on more than one occasion.
+In doing so, he was known to “bear the brunt of any neighborhood reaction,” and had a cross burned on his lawn or had windows broken with bricks on more than one occasion.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.